The NMR and Your Heart Disease Risk

 However, the LDL and VLDL subtypes are highly vulnerable to oxidative stress.
 When the body has chronic inflammatory processes these subtypes will be oxidized, leading to atherosclerosis of the arteries (2, 3, 4).
 This is a major factor in heart disease risk.

 The NMR Versus Typical Lipid Panels:

 The NMR uses advanced spectroscopy to uniquely provide rapid, simultaneous and direct measurement of LDL particle number and size of LDL particles, as well as a direct measurement of HDL and VLDL subclasses.
 This detailed lipoprotein particle information allows clinicians to make more effective individualized treatment decisions as compared to standard lipid panel testing (5).

 This test looks at the standard lipid panel with LDL-C, HDL-C, triglycerides and total cholesterol levels.
 It also looks at the overall number of LDL particles (LDL-P).
 This test also breaks the LDL particle into two sizes of large and small LDL particles (6).

 Different Types of LDL Particles:

-Small, dense LDL particles have less anti-oxidants and are associated with atherosclerosis and a higher heart disease risk.
-Large, boyant LDL particles are rich in anti-oxidants and present a much lower risk of oxidizing than the small, dense LDL’s (7, 8).
-These large boyant LDL particles carry a much lower heart disease risk.
+Small, dense LDL particles have less antioxidants and are associated with atherosclerosis and a higher heart disease risk.
+Large, buoyant LDL particles are rich in antioxidants and present a much lower risk of oxidizing than the small, dense LDL’s (7, 8).
+These large buoyant LDL particles carry a much lower heart disease risk.

 On the flip side, someone may have normal or “healthy” LDL on the standard lipid panel but have high LDL-P and small LDL particles increases their heart disease risk.